Mawco/node-tidal/docs/classes/api_playlists.Playlists.md

 **`Fulfil`**

-- The playlist information
+- The playlist information.

 **`Reject`**

-- The error as returned by Tidal
+- The error as returned by Tidal.

 #### Parameters